Nervous About Not Having Enough Retirement Savings? 4 Things You Can Do Right Now

 Yes, those stats are a little unnerving, and maybe they even mirror your reality.
 But rather than bury your head in the sand, use this as an opportunity to think about how you can help boost your retirement savings.

 Not sure where to start?
-We tapped Christopher Pimpo, CFP®, a financial planner with LearnVest Planning Services, for some small things you can do now to help ramp up your retirement-planning game—and feel that much more confident about building your nest egg.
+We tapped financial planner Christopher Pimpo, CFP®, for some small things you can do now to help ramp up your retirement-planning game — and feel that much more confident about building your nest egg.

 1. Create a Schedule to Automatically Increase Your 401(k) Contributions